CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Now it is time to see how our plugin looks in the Spyder interface.

-In a system terminal (Anaconda Prompt on Windows), **from the root folder of our plugin**, we activate our environment and install our new plugin:
+In a system terminal (Anaconda Prompt on Windows), **from the root folder of our plugin**, we activate the plugin's environment and install it:

 .. code-block:: shell